 However, if a parent can exercise judgment, rather than prejudice, by taking the actual child in front of them in their particular situation into account whenever they can manage it (I know how hard this is!), then the parent can respond to the child as they are, rather than what the parent fears they are or wish they were.
 Freud had a name for this aspect of the mind, arguing it was the part which internalizes a set of norms about the self from important influencers in childhood.
 He called it ‘über-ich’, which Strachey translated as ‘superego’.
 However, ‘über’ in German doesn’t have the superiority we associate with ‘super’ in English.
 Instead, it simply means ‘over’, ‘above’ or ‘beyond’.
 I think ‘beyond ego’ is a better translation than superego because it implies the role of sub-conscious, autopilot brain systems which are, put simply prejudicial thinking, since they developed in childhood but remain powerfully operant in the adult without input from the present day situation.
 They are the very same quick-and-dirty brain patterns subserved by the same sub-conscious neural networks responsible for cognitive bias and priming.

 Prejudiced thinking always involves looking down on the other: taking a superior position vis à vis the person being judged.
 Have you ever noticed how judging someone negatively also involves raising your eyebrows and, in situations where you find someone or something disgusting, you wrinkle up your nose as well?
 Both these facial expressions involve putting distance between the person judging and the object being judged (eg. the distance of your nose from the obnoxious thing; the distance of your raised eyebrows from your eyes).
 Yet as I said earlier, judging, as opposed to prejudice, involves getting mixed up with the messy, present day details just like a jury must hear all the messy, contradictory evidence in a court of law.
 Similarly, good enough parenting involves seeing the whining toddler who won’t settle as tired and hungry, rather than as a persecuting and wilfully ‘bad’ child.
-This form of ‘conscious parenting’ involves the parent making a ‘conscious’ (and metabolically expensive) effort to understand the toddler as physiologically disrupted in a particular time and space, rather than ascribing to them labels soaked in hostility which then endure by sculpting the developing child’s brain areas for self-perception.
+This form of ‘conscious parenting’ involves the parent making a ‘conscious’ (and metabolically expensive) effort to understand the toddler as physiologically disrupted in a particular time and space, rather than ascribing to them labels soaked in persecution and hostility which then endure by sculpting the brain circuits in the child’s developing right-frontal lobe – key areas underpinning sense of self, emotion regulation and capacity for self-perception.

 The American adage says, ‘Before you judge a man, walk a mile in his moccasins’.
 Prejudice makes this impossible – it only knows what it knows from what it once knew.
 Judgment involves updating our preconceptions with reality as we find it.
 Looking, listening and evaluating BEFORE we jump to erroneous conclusions.
 Amen to that.